-- 1: Figures for 2011 and 2012 are preliminary. - 2: Percentage change over the twelve months ended December 31 of each year. - 3: Average for each year of the short-term composite reference rate, as calculated by the Superintendencia Financiera (Financial Superintendency). - 4: Refers to the average national unemployment rates in December of each year. - 5: Figures for all years have been calculated according to the recommendations contained in the fifth edition of the IMF's Balance of Payments Manual.
-Preliminary figures for 2008 through 2012.
-Imports and exports of goods do not include "special trade operations." - 6: All figures calculated according to IMF methodology, which includes privatization, concession and securitization proceeds as part of public sector revenues and transfers among the different levels of the nonfinancial public sector. - 7: The amounts of transfers among the different levels of the consolidated non-financial public sector are not eliminated in the calculation of consolidated non-financial public sector revenue and consolidated non-financial public sector expenditures and, accordingly, the revenue and expenditure figures included above are greater than those that would appear were such transfers eliminated upon consolidation. - 8: Primary surplus/(deficit) equals total consolidated non-financial public sector surplus/(deficit) without taking into account interest payments or interest income.
-Figures for 2011 and 2012 are preliminary. - 9: Figures for 2012 are subject to revision.
-Exchange rates at December 31 of each year. - 10: Includes peso-denominated debt of the Government (excluding state-owned financial institutions and departmental and municipal governments) with an original maturity of more than one year and public sector entities' guaranteed internal debt. - 11: In millions of dollars.
-Includes external debt of the Government (including Banco de la República, public agencies and entities, departments and municipal governments and state-owned financial institutions) with an original maturity of more than one year.
+^{1:} Figures for 2010 and 2011 are preliminary.

+^{2:} Percentage change over the twelve months ended December 31 of each year.

+^{3:} Average for each year of the short-term composite reference rate, as calculated by the Superintendencia Financiera (Financial Superintendency).

+^{4:} Refers to the average national unemployment rates in December of each year.

+- 5: Figures for all years have been calculated according to the recommendations contained in the fifth edition of the IMF's Balance of Payments Manual.
+Preliminary figures for 2007 through 2011.
+Imports and exports of goods do not include "special trade operations." - 6: All figures calculated according to IMF methodology, which includes privatization, concession and securitization proceeds as part of public sector revenues.
+Figures given as a percentage of GDP are calculated using 2005 as the base year for calculating constant prices. - 7: The amounts of transfers among the different levels of the consolidated non-financial public sector are not eliminated in the calculation of consolidated non-financial public sector revenue and consolidated non-financial public sector expenditures and, accordingly, the revenue and expenditure figures included above are greater than those that would appear were such transfers eliminated upon consolidation. - 8: Primary surplus/(deficit) equals total consolidated non-financial public sector surplus/(deficit) without taking into account interest payments or interest income.
+Figures for 2010 correspond to the Cierre Fiscal GNC 2010 released by Consejo Superior de Política Fiscal ("CONFIS") (Documento Asesores 04/2011).
+Figures for 2011 are preliminary. - 9: Figures for 2010 and 2011 are subject to revision.
+Exchange rates at December 31 of each year. - 10: Includes peso-denominated debt of the Government (excluding state-owned financial institutions and departmental and municipal governments) with an original maturity of more than one year and public sector entities' guaranteed internal debt.

-Sources: Banco de la República, Ministry of Finance and Public Credit ("Ministry of Finance"), DANE and CONFIS
+municipal governments) with an original maturity of more than one year and public sector entities' guaranteed internal debt.
+In millions of dollars.
+Includes external debt of the Government (including Banco de la República, public agencies and 11: entities, departments and municipal governments and state-owned financial institutions) with an original maturity of more than one year.
+Sources: Banco de la República, -Ministry of Finance and Public Credit ("Ministry of Finance"), DANE and CONFIS